GIST-NJU/CCAG/README.md

 We generated the most widely used 2-way constrained covering arrays.
 For each test model, the execution of each algorithm is repeated 30 times.
 The test suites obtained can be found in the **data** directory (namely, each `ALGORITHM/HANDLER_MODEL.txt` file contains 30 covering arrays).

-The tables that show sizes of covering arrays, computational costs, and proportions of fault detected by variants of each generation algorithm can be found in the [wiki page](https://github.com/GIST-NJU/CCAG/wiki) of this project.
+The tables that show sizes of covering arrays, computational costs, and proportions of

+detected by variants of each generation algorithm can be found in the [wiki page](https://github.com/GIST-NJU/CCAG/wiki) of this project.